KANGAROO CARE AWARENESS

 What do you need to do?

-We have a tool kit you can us to, promote, educate and host your kangarooing event.
+First step is to register your hospital using the link on the right.
+Once you receive the confirmation of your registration and your hospital has been set up, you can use these to promote, educate and host your kangarooing event.
 The idea is to break down obstacles that may discourage your unit from doing this.
 We encourage you to;

 What is Kangaroo Care?